Ordering kinetics and steady states of XY-model with ferromagnetic and nematic interaction: Discussion

 Furthermore, when examining mixed system—fascinating and intricate behaviors come to the forefront.
-For temperatures exceeding $T_{KT}$, disorder prevails regardless of the $\Delta$ value.
-However, for temperatures below $T_{KT}$, we discern three distinct regions: In proximity to the polar limit (small $\Delta$ values), the system primarily exhibits dominance of integer defects.
-Near the nematic limit (approaching $\Delta = 1$), half-integer defects prevail.
-Around $\Delta \approx 0.50$, an intriguing coexistence region manifests, characterized by the simultaneous presence of integer and half-integer defects.
-These findings shed light on the complex interplay of temperature and interaction parameters, revealing diverse defect behaviors within the spin system.\\
+For temperatures exceeding $T_{BKT}$, disorder prevails regardless of the $\Delta$ value.
+However, for temperatures below $T_{BKT}$, we discern three distinct regions: In proximity to the polar limit ($\Delta$ values close to 1), the system primarily exhibits dominance of integer defects.
+Near the nematic limit (approaching $\Delta = 0$), half-integer defects prevail.
+Around $\Delta \approx \frac{1}{2}$, an intriguing coexistence region manifests, characterized by the simultaneous presence of integer and half-integer defects.
+This intriguing phase has not been previously documented in earlier studies as per our knowledge.
+Further, the equilibrium phase diagram obtained in our study shows very good match with those obtained in previous studies. \\ These findings shed light on the intricate interplay between temperature and interaction parameters, revealing diverse defect behaviors within the spin system.
+The observed decrease in exponent values in pure cases and the identification of the emergence of a novel phase in mixed scenarios add a layer of depth to our understanding of the system's behavior.\\ The system explored in our study can be realised in liquid crystals \cite{lee1985strings,domany1984first,pang1992string} and superfluid $^3$He films \cite{korshunov1985possible,bhaseen2012discrete}.
+Existing experimental setups, originally devised for the pure XY model \cite{nagaya1992experimental} and the `twisted nematic liquid crystal' \cite{almeida2021phase} offer the capability to detect variations in defect numbers, spin correlations, and other relevant factors.
+The versatile nature of the experimental design presented in \cite{almeida2021phase} suggests the feasibility of employing a similar methodology to validate the findings of our study.